 Once you have installed your buttons, it is best to close your browser and reopen it.

-r 2 new buttons will appear on your toolbar.
+Your 2 new buttons will appear on your toolbar.
 This button will take you to your Delicious page and this button is your Tag button.
 When you find a website you want to book mark, click on the Tag button.
 A new window will open with the name of the website, the address, a place for you to add notes and tags.
 Add a note that explains what the website does.
 Tags are very important, tags will appear at the right hand side of your Delicious page and are an important navigational tool for you and for others who might look at your site.
 If it is a maths site you might consider adding specific tags such as geometry or statistics.
 Click Save.

 These tags will need to get sorted into Bundles when you return to your Delicious page.
 Click on the Delicious button on your toolbar to return to your Delicious page.

-as a long list down the side of your page.
+If you do not bundle your tags they will end up as a long list down the side of your page.
 Click on the blue bundle tags link.
 Type in a bundle name in the new bundle box click Create.
 Type in some tags that will be added to that bundle, when you have enough tags click Save Changes Go back to your Delicious page and you will see your bundles and tags, (you will only see tags of the Websites you have added so far.)

-Tuesday 20 May 2008
+Tuesday, 20 May 2008

 Transferring Inspiration diagrams to Word or Pages